iterative/mlem.ai/content/docs/user-guide/dvc.md

 environment variables.
 You need to generate a token [here](https://github.com/settings/tokens).

-It's is important to first authenticate with SSH and then with HTTPS.
+It's important to first authenticate with SSH, and only then with HTTPS.
 Otherwise, running `gh auth login` will complain that `GITHUB_USERNAME` and `GITHUB_TOKEN` were already set (it assumes there should be a single authentication method in place, while we need both).